Heat Transfer Fluids for Bored Geothermal Heat Exchangers

-Minnesota Rules, part 4725.7050 requires that only food-grade or United States Pharmacopeia (USP)‑grade propylene glycol may be used as heat transfer fluid in a vertical heat exchanger.
+Minnesota Rules, part 4725.7050 requires that only food-grade or United States Pharmacopeia (USP)‑grade propylene glycol may be used as heat transfer fluid in a bored geothermal heat exchanger.
 No other materials or additives may be used except potable water.

-Propylene glycol with additives must not be used in a vertical heat exchanger unless the MDH has provided written approval for that specific product.
+Propylene glycol with additives must not be used in a bored geothermal heat exchanger unless the MDH has provided written approval for that specific product.

-The MDH has prepared the following list of approved inhibited propylene glycols for use in vertical heat exchangers:
+The MDH has prepared the following list of approved inhibited propylene glycols for use in bored geothermal heat exchangers: